November 1, 2020

 It’s counter intuitive to think that Democracy can be forced on people.
 Some of our misguided efforts in Vietnam, Iraq and Afghanistan bear that out.
 Democracy is a fragile concept easily corrupted – history is full of examples from Caesar to Hitler.
 It requires a minimum level of decency, trust and compromise to work - which again, Vietnam, Iraq and Afghanistan make clear.

 No President is a saint.
 Lying, or at least not telling the whole truth is part of the unofficial job description.
-Womanizing has usually been overlooked, at least until Bill Clinton came along.
+Womanizing was usually overlooked, at least until Bill Clinton came along.
 Though we’ve gotten rid of the worst of it, the spoils system that Andrew Jackson started still exists.
 Only Presidents who have nothing to hide are totally honest about their health.
 Most Presidents have a contentious relationship with the press, though calling everything you don't like "fake" takes it to a new level.

 So Donald Trump’s behavior is not unique, even if it's sometimes hard to stomach the misogyny, lying and hypocrisy.